 How To Boost Billing Profits?

 “The American Medical Association estimates that some payers suffer rework on over 20% of claims due to human data entry errors.”
 These errors result in denied claims and revenue loss.
-Reimbursement in healthcare is adversely impacted through this, and reprocessing claims is a complex and time-consuming task.
+Reimbursement in healthcare is adversely impacted by this, and reprocessing claims is a complex and time-consuming task.
 Medical billers have a tedious task at hand due to the complexity of medical billing processing.
 The human error component is another factor that contributes to this number.
 Incorporating quality medical billing software programs can mitigate human error challenges to a large extent.

 Steps Involved in the Implementation of Automated Medical Billing Solutions